Asma09Akram/Launching-EC2-Instance-with-Lambda/Ec2 Instance launching with Lambda.md

 ### Task 3: Configure a Test Event
 3.1 Click on the Test button.

-In Configure test event page,

-Event Name: Enter EC2
+* In Configure test event page, Give Event Name: Enter EC2

-Leave other fields as default.
+* Leave other fields as default.

-Click on Save button
+* Click on Save button

 ![image](https://github.com/Asma09Akram/Launching-EC2-Instance-with-Lambda/assets/124654068/dedc1c05-fb19-41b7-8693-fffc3f15d30c)

 ### Task 4: Provision an EC2 Instance using a Lambda Function

-Once the EC2 is configured, we can trigger the lambda manually using this simple test.
+* Once the EC2 is configured, we can trigger the lambda manually using this simple test.

-Click on the Test button.
+* Click on the Test button.

-The lambda function now gets executed and an EC2 instance will be provisioned.
+* The lambda function now gets executed and an EC2 instance will be provisioned.

-Once it's completed, you will be seeing a success message similar to the example shown below.
+* Once it's completed, you will be seeing a success message similar to the example shown below.
 It will display details such as:

 Duration : Lambda execution time.